Usage Guide¶

 Exclude specific paths from analysis:

-# Exclude a directory
+# Exclude a directory recursively

-complexipy . --exclude tests
+complexipy . --exclude "tests/**"

-# Exclude multiple paths
+# Exclude multiple directories recursively

-complexipy . --exclude tests --exclude migrations --exclude build
+complexipy . --exclude "tests/**" --exclude "migrations/**" --exclude "build/**"

 # Exclude specific files

-complexipy . --exclude src/legacy/old_code.py
+complexipy . --exclude "src/legacy/old_code.py"

 How exclusion works